dmbarbour/glas/docs/GlasNamespaces.md

         f:("E", ((b:("", "T"), "E"), Body))

-This function receives an Env of adapters E, extracts the T adapter, then applies to Body.
+This function receives an Env of adapters E, extracts the adapter for tag T, then applies to Body.
 Alternatively, if E does not contain T, this raises a clear error when applied.

 I propose to wrap nearly all modules and definitions in such tags.
 The overhead is negligible, but the resulting system will be far more extensible and adaptive.
 There is some risk of different communities overloading the same tags, but we're still better off due to the opportunity for resolution without module-level or call-site adapters.

-The motivating use case for tags is something like calling conventions.
-I would like to support calls to `Env -> Program` and `Program` within the same language without explicit adapters or syntactic distinctions.
-I would also like to support macro expansions without a separate syntax.
-We would also benefit from distinguishing embedded data, for use in wider contexts.
+The motivating use case for tags is similar to calling conventions.
+I would like to support calls to `Env -> Program` and `Program` in the same context.
+However, obvious use cases include integration with macros, modules, mixins.
+Tags can clearly distinguish definitions of 'types' from programs or data.
 And so on.
+Essentially all user definitions should be tagged.

+## Controlling Shadows

+Shadowing of names can be useful, especially in context of fixpoints.
+We can 'update' a name many times, yet clients bind the final definition via fixpoint.
+Shadow and update is a viable foundation for *Aggregation* patterns.

+However, when users shadow a name *by accident*, it very easily leads to errors.
+These errors are obvious in many cases, but the subtle ones are a source of unnecessary frustration.
+To mitigate this, I propose to report name shadowing as an error by default.
+Then, we provide a simple means to suppress the error.

+The namespace AST has structures that can shadow names:

+* `f:("x", Body)` - shadows prior name `"x"` in Body (if any)
+* `b:("foo.", Body)` - shadows all prior names with prefix `"foo."` in Body (if any)
+* `t:({ "foo." => "bar.", "bar." => "baz." }, Body)` - shadows prior names with prefix `"foo."` in body.
+Whether it shadows `"bar."` is more confusing - it's now available via `"foo."`.

+One option is to report shadowing only for `f:` and `b:` binders.
+Thus, `t:({ "foo." => NULL }, b:("foo.", Body))` will not report because there is no `"foo."` in context of binder `b:`.
+Alternatively, we could support shadowing annotations.

+AST representations from modules, macros, etc. are implicitly evaluated in an empty environment, stand-alone, implicitly `t:({ "" => NULL }, AST)`.
+Hence, we can evaluate AST for potential shadowing in a context-independent manner.
+However, we might raise errors only for actual shadowing.

+## Inheritance

+By externalizing module fixpoints to '%self', we can express one module as inheriting another, sharing the same self.
+The inheriting module can override definitions, integrating with any mutual recursion through self.

+To support this implicitly, a front-end compiler rewrites names based on usage context:

+* defining name - use name directly
+* keyword 'prior' name - use name directly
+* otherwise - instead use '%self.name'

+Beyond single inheritance, we can support mixins on modules.
+Mixins may introduce or override definitions, but generally cannot drop definitions without breaking things.

+*Aside:* I feel keyword 'prior' offers greater clarity than 'super' in most use cases, e.g. `x := 1 + prior x` makes contextual sense whether it's local shadowing, mixins, or inheritance and overrides.

+### Open Composition

+It is possible to compose hierarchically without first closing the fixpoint.
+The main benefit is the opportunity to override definitions in the components.
+This is implemented by translating the component's view of '%self' and the user namespace, then binding its generated definitions to the same location.

+TBD: generalize this as a macro on `Env -> Env`

+### Multiple Inheritance?
+Defer.

+Multiple inheritance seems infeasible without maintaining a lot of extra metadata per module.
+Perhaps we'll need to extend the module types (new tag) to support it.
+But see [Prototypes: Object-Orientation, Functionally](http://webyrd.net/scheme_workshop_2021/scheme2021-final91.pdf).

 ## Incremental Compilation